vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/04/027_pApamochanam.md

 +++
-title = "27.
+title_whitney = "27.
 Praise and prayer to the Maruts."

 +++
 [Mṛgāra.—(see h.
 23).]